 4. Lesbian, Gay, Bisexual, and Transgender Lifestyle Demands

 When growing up in the 1950s, there was no public discussion about lesbian, gay, bisexual, and transgender (LGBT) lifestyles because this topic was taboo.
-In 2015, however, the U.S. Supreme Court legalized same sex marriages and has also given equal rights to the LGBT.
-Just the same, I view same sex marriage as immoral and also can not condone any law which states that the transgender and bisexual can use any public restroom of gender they choose.
+In 2015, however, the U.S. Supreme Court legalized same-sex marriages and has also given equal rights to the LGBT.
+Just the same, I view same-sex marriage as immoral and also can not condone any law which states that the transgender and bisexual can use any public restroom of the gender they choose.

 A Mother with Children

 5. Women Who Value Ambition and Career More Than Family Life

 I am not opposed to a woman working to help a husband support a family.
 I draw the line, however, when women view their job or career as more important than marriage or family life.
 If women took more responsibility in taking care of their families, there would be less problems in society.

 I think it is appalling that the United States has eleven million illegal immigrants.
 When my ex-wife immigrated to the U.S. in the late 1970s, it took her five years to get legal immigration citizenship.